journal-club/wiki-data/fests/atmos.md

 - **Sudhar**
 	Do you think you can use your entrepreneurial skills to fix flawed systems of the society?
 Then ‘Sudhar’ is the event for you to attend.For more details, [See this page](/fests/atmos/Sudhar)
 - **Prodigal Designer**
 	Do you have a passion for designing?
-Are you waiting for an opportunity to flex your CAD skills?
-This ATMOS, we bring you Prodigal Designer: an exclusive CAD based designing event.
-Get ready to let your imagination soar and hone your skills!
-For more details, [See this page](/fests/atmos/ProdigalDesigner)
+Are you waiting for an opportunity to flex your CAD skills?For more details, [See this page](/fests/atmos/ProdigalDesigner)
 - **Manager's dilemma**
 	Manager’s Dilemma is a Case Study event conducted by the E-CELL.
 This event allows participants to apply managerial concepts to solve real-life problems in the operations field.
 For more details, [See this page](/fests/atmos/Manager'sDilemma)
 -  **Nostrum Vitae**